 Overall, you’re paying the same price for a cooler with similar durability, a longer warranty, a larger capacity, and a handy storage area.
 But, you’re getting shorter ice retention, a cooler that is not bear safe and is tricky to pop open sometimes.

-The next ice chest cooler brand we are is the OtterBox – one of the more intersting Yeti cooler alternatives, if you ask me.
+The next ice chest cooler brand we are is the OtterBox – one of the more interesting Yeti cooler alternatives, if you ask me.

 The OtterBox 65 Venture Cooler is a direct comparison to the YETI Tundra 65 and here is how they stack up.

-The Otterbox is quite a bit cheaper than Yeti.
+Otterbox make great coolers like Yeti but cheaper.
 The Otterbox also has a large range of add-on accessories like a cutting board, cup holders, separators, and all-terrain wheels that the YETI cooler doesn’t.
 It comes with anti-slide rubber feet where the YETI has no feet.

 Overall you’ll save yourself $50 by going for the Otterbox and get a cooler that is pretty much just as good as the equivalent YETI.
 You’ll have to sacrifice the cooler to be bear safe though and be ok with a shorter warranty.

-Now we begin to look at some YETI alternatives in the soft cooler world.
+Now we begin to look at some YETI alternatives in the soft coolers world.
 Our first comparison is the RTIC Insulated Soft Cooler Bag with the YETI Hopper/Flip.

 Both of the coolers have all the features we know, love, and want.
 They are both leakproof, waterproof, resist mildew, UV protected.
 They are also both excellent at standing up to abrasions and are puncture resistant.